Jan Długosz: Life

 His work was first printed in 1701–1703.
 It was originally printed at the Jan Szeliga printing house in Dobromyl financed by Jan Szczęsny Herburt.
 Whenever Jan Długosz bothers to mention himself in the book, he writes of himself in the third person.
 He belonged to the Wieniawa coat-of-arms.

-Długosz was a canon at Kraków, educated at the University of Krakow.
+Długosz was a canon at Kraków, where he lived in the Długosz House, and was educated at the University of Krakow.
 He was sent by King Casimir IV Jagiellon of Poland on diplomatic missions to the Papal and Imperial courts, and was involved in the King's negotiations with the Teutonic Knights during the Thirteen Years' War (1454–66) and at the peace negotiations.

+When scholar Sandivogius of Czechel left Krakow, Długosz as his friend kept him in touch with the university.

 In 1434, Długosz's uncle, the first pastor at Kłobuck, appointed him to take over his position as canon of St. Martin church there.
 The town was in the Opole territory of Silesia, but had recently been conquered by Władysław II Jagiełło.
 Długosz stayed until 1452 and while there, founded the canonical monastery.

 In 1450, Długosz was sent by Queen Sophia of Halshany and King Casimir to conduct peace negotiations between John Hunyadi and the Bohemian noble Jan Jiskra of Brandýs, and after six days' of talks convinced them to sign a truce.